Duroktar/Wolf/README.md

 ## Can I help

 That would be awesome.
 You can shoot me an email or submit a PR.
-I'm also on reddit `/u/Duroktar`.
+I'm also on reddit at `/u/Duroktar`.
 Also, there's plenty of documentation to get started on your own, if you just want to do that.
 Welcome one, welcome all!

 ## License